braveness23/Hometemp/README.md

 A project to attach one or many MAX31850 Thermocouple Amplifiers to a Raspberry Pi

 When I set out to use my Raspberry Pi to monitor temperature of my home radiant heating system using the MAX31850 Thermocouple Amplifier I was frustrated by poor examples.
+Most examples showed Arduinos, not Raspberry Pis.
 Wiring photos and diagrams were anywhere from unclear to chaotic especially when showing how to wire multiple MAX31850's.
 I have recreated my project several times over the last few years and have realized how poor my own documentation was so I was going through the same hassle over and over.
 Now I am making my own documentation public to avoid this hassle in the future.
 It is my hope that you will find this and it will save you from the headaches I experienced.

-To Do: As I work on my own project I will share code examples showing how to read the data output by the MAX31850 Thermocouple Amplifiers.
+To Do: As I work on my own project I will share code examples showing how to consume the data output by the MAX31850 Thermocouple Amplifiers.

 ## Wiring

-### One MAX31850 Thermocouple Amplifier
+The wiring is ultimately very simple

 Raspberry Pi | MAX31850 | Wire Color
 --- | --- | ---